Quick Guide to Las Vegas

 Cheap package holidays to Las Vegas

 Over the past few years, traditional package tour operators have started featuring Las Vegas as a destination.
-Companies such as Thomas Cook and Virgin Holidays combine flights with their in house airlines with hotels contracted by their in house specialists to offer some attractive prices in the marketplace.
+Companies such as Thomas Cook and Virgin Holidays join forces with popular Vegas hotels to offer great prices on holidays with flights by their in-house airlines.
 They also feature flights from the larger regional airports such as Manchester and Glasgow.
 It well worth comparing the prices of packages from these companies with the prices offered by online travel agents as sometimes their offers can be cheaper.